CalebBell/fluids/docs/tutorial.rst

 Compressor sizing
 -----------------
-Both isothermal and isentropic/polytropic compression models are implemented in fluids.compressible.
+Both isothermal and isentropic/polytropic compression models are implemented in :py:mod:`fluids.compressible`.
 Isothermal compression calculates the work required to compress a gas from one pressure to another at a specified temperature.
-This is the best possible case for compression; all actual compresssors require more work to do the compression.
+This is the best possible case for compression; all actual compressors require more work to do the compression.
 By making the compression take a large number of stages and cooling the gas between stages, this can be approached reasonable closely.
-Integrally geared compressors are often used for this purpose.
+Integrally geared compressors are often used for this purpose

+The function :py:func:`~.isothermal_work_compression` provides this calculation.

 >>> isothermal_work_compression(P1=1E5, P2=1E6, T=300)
 5743.425357533477